greidinger-reis/bible-rust/README.md

 ##### Options:

-- `--new-testament-only`, `-nt`: Get only verses from the New Testament.
+- `--new-testament-only`, `-n`: Get only verses from the New Testament.

-- `--old-testament-only`, `-ot`: Get only verses from the Old Testament.
+- `--old-testament-only`, `-o`: Get only verses from the Old Testament.

 ### Examples: